-Your role at Volunteers of America Michigan: Homeless Veterans Rehabilitation Program Manager
+Your role at Volunteers of America Michigan: Homeless Veterans Reintegration Program Manager

 What brought you to this position?
 There’s a quote from Teddy Roosevelt that I’ve adopted as a personal motto: “Far and away the best prize that life has to offer is the chance to work hard at work worth doing.”
 As a veteran myself, I feel like helping my fellow veterans certainly qualifies as work worth doing.

 What is your biggest takeaway from working with Volunteers of America Michigan?
 I never realized the extent to which the deck is stacked against individuals who fall into homelessness and extreme poverty in the United States.
 Volunteers of America Michigan and other nonprofit organizations provide invaluable services, however, society needs to do better for those who exist in the margins.

 What is your biggest challenge in this position?
 Jamie Hennessy.
 She is an incredible member of our team, and continually challenges me to be a better manager.